HenrikBengtsson/jottr.org-blogdown/content/post/2019-01-11-parallelize-a-for-loop.md

 y <- values(y)  ## collect values
 ```

 Note that this approach does _not_ perform load balancing*.
-That is, contrary to the above mentioned lapply-like options, it will not chunk up the elements in `X` into equally-sized portions for each parallel workers to process.
+That is, contrary to the above mentioned lapply-like options, it will not chunk up the elements in `X` into equally-sized portions for each parallel worker to process.
 Instead, it will call each worker multiple times, which can bring some significant overhead, especially if there are many elements to iterate over.

 However, one neat feature of this bare-bones approach is that we have full control of the iteration.
 For instance, we can initiate each iteration using a bit of sequential code before we use parallel code.
 This can be particularly useful for subsetting large objects to avoid passing them to each worker, which otherwise can be costly.
 For example, we can rewrite the above as: